alphagov/publishing-api/doc/dependency-resolution.md

 Currently, publishing applications manually speak to Rummager which indexes their content for search.
-We'd like to centralise this behaviour so that the Publishing API forwards this content to Rummager in its expanded form for search indexing.
+We'd like to centralise this behaviour so that the Publishing API forwards this content in its expanded form onto a queue which is then consumed by Rummager.

 Note: In addition to these requirements, there are some non-functional requirements detailed below.
 This includes a architectural goal of moving